What is Origami?

 Origami works often featured flowers, birds, and other nature-based motifs.
 These subjects are also prevalent in contemporary origami, which remains true to the traditional Japanese practice in all ways but one: originally, the practice allowed artists to strategically cut the sheets of paper.
 Today, however, true origami is sculpted entirely through folds—an attribute the Japanese adopted from Europe.

-We can also offer a simple Origami workshop - a practical paper-folding session organised as a drop in workshop, suitable for children aged 7+ and their families.
+We offer a simple Origami workshop - a practical paper-folding session organised as a drop in workshop.

 Duration: throughout the day